 Jennifer is a passionate photographer and a curious traveler.
-Born in England, and raised in Amsterdam, she started her career as a photographer and soon found her true calling.
+Born in England, and raised in Amsterdam, our influencer started her career as a photographer and soon found her true calling.

 Her interest in traveling was piqued as she attended international schools and developed friendships with people from around the world.
 Apart from being a full-time blogger and photographer, she is also the developer of a photo-editing application.